WHAT IS PEP?

 PEP (Post-Exposure Prophylaxis) is a month-long course of drugs to help prevent HIV infection that is taken after a possible exposure to HIV.

-The sooner someone starts PEP the better, but it must be started within 72 hours after a possible exposure to HIV.
+The sooner someone starts PEP the better.
+It is most effective when started within 24 hours, but it must be started within 72 hours after a possible exposure to HIV.

 The PEP drugs are the same drugs that HIV-positive people use to reduce its impact on their body.